Are you raising a rebellious child? Have you been told that it’s just the normal thing? What causes a child to be rebellious?

 Are You Raising a Rebel?
 What makes a rebellious child?

 1. We’re not requiring obedience.

 Kids usually take the easiest path, and if you don’t require obedience, they aren’t going to obey.
 If you don’t require them to speak respectfully to you, they probably won’t.
 Our children will not do things that we don’t require them to do – plain and simple!

-It takes WORK to train kids to be obedient, respectful, and honoring to their parents.
-God commands us to nurture and train our children, so it’s up to US!
+It takes work to train kids to be obedient, respectful, and honoring to their parents.
+God commands us to nurture and train our children, so it’s up to the US!
 God has placed us, the parents, as the authority in our homes.

 What exactly is rebellion?
 Very simply stated, rebellion is the rejection of authority.
 It has two parts: external and internal.
 External rebellion is obvious disobedience.
 For example, you tell your child to pick up his toys, and he responds by saying ‘NO!”
 Internal rebellion isn’t as easy to see, as it’s more of a stubborn attitude that doesn’t want to submit to authority, due to pride.